Lightstreamer/Lightstreamer-example-HelloWorld-adapter-socket/README.md

     ...
   </data_provider>
 ```
 This requires that a suitable keystore with a valid certificate is provided.
-See the configuration details in `DOCS-SDKs/adapter_remoting_infrastructure/doc/adapter_conf_template/adapters.xml`.
+See the configuration details in the [provided template](https://lightstreamer.com/docs/ls-ARI/latest/adapter_conf_template/adapters.xml).
 NOTE: For your experiments, you can configure the adapters.xml to use the same JKS keystore "myserver.keystore" provided out of the box in the Lightstreamer distribution.
 Since this keystore contains an invalid certificate, remember to configure your local environment to "trust" it.
 The same settings will apply to both connections: "request/response" and "asynchronous".
 The above example can be easily ported to the new configuration.
 You will just need to use a tool that supports TLS connections instead of telnet.
 For instance you can use openssl with the "s_client" command.
 Note that the same hostname supported by the provided certificate must be used for the connection.